mohangk/easy_rack_stack/README.md

 2. Start the magic

- ./setup.sh <ip address> ./ ~/.ec2/ec2-ap-southeast-1-keypair
+ ./setup.sh IP_ADDRESS ./ ~/.ec2/ec2-ap-southeast-1-keypair

+####Upon the EC2 instace being setup

+1. Repeat steps 2,3,4 and 6 from the 'In your rails-app' section above, but replace all references to your local Vagrant VM with EC2 instead.

 Stuff to look into
 ------------------

+####Setup related issues

 * We need something like rvm::vagrant recipe for when we run in an EC2 context.
-We need a wrapper for chef-solo and chef-client for when we deploy to EC2
+We need a wrapper for chef-solo and chef-client for when we deploy to EC2.
+Without this once EC2 is spin up with the RVM recipe, subsequent setup.sh runs fail

+* nginx support

+* SSL support

+* Postgres
+  - pg_hba.conf permission
+    - we need to be able to override the socket based setting as well
+    - is too permissive ?
+  -setup user

 * Whether projects should include .rvmrc, as it messes with our rvm::system setup ?

-* Automate initial 'bundle install'

-* Figure out cleanest way to setup database from the local machine instead of ssh-ing into Vagrant ?

 * Best way to handle different environments ?
 There exists a configuration option in rvm_passenger recipe, and git-deploy uses the RAILS_ENV variable.
 How would we keep (production. staging )

-* nginx support

-* SSL support

-* Postgres pg_hba.conf permission
-  - we need to be able to override the socket based setting as well
-  - is too permissive ?
+####Deployment related issues

+* Automate 'bundle install' on git push. git-deploy is suppose to do this but I am not sure if its working.
+Maybe it does not work for the first push ?

+* Figure out cleanest way to setup database from the local machine instead of ssh-ing into Vagrant ?